-In the Investigatory Powers Act 2016, in Schedule 4 (relevant public authorities and designated senior officers etc), in the table in Part 1, before the entry for the Common Services Agency for the Scottish Health Service insert-
+In the Investigatory Powers Act 2016, in Schedule 4 (relevant public authorities 25 and designated senior officers etc), in the table in Part 1, before the entry for the Common Services Agency for the Scottish Health Service insert-

-"Cabinet Office, so far as relating to the Public Sector Fraud Authority 60A(7)(b) ".
+"Cabinet Office, so far as relating to 60A(7)(b) ". the Public Sector Fraud Authority relation to investigations of offences conducted by police officers, subject to the modifications in Schedule 1.